June24-optimize/Diffusion-Model-Conditioned-On-Native-Data-Domain/README.md

 ![Project Screenshot](./framework.png)

 The diffusion steps are embedded into a Unet, specifically in each self-attention layer.
-This figure shows U-Net network structure used for $\epsilon_{\theta}$:
+This figure shows U-Net network structure used for learning  $\epsilon_{\theta}$ in the training step:
 ![Project Screenshot](./Unet.png)